LukasLichten/awesome-linux-simracing/README.md

 To access shared memory maps from games it is necessary to deploy some piece of software into the prefix while the game is running.
 There are numerous solutions and issues (*I may make a blog post about it, eventually*).
-- [simshmbridge](https://github.com/Spacefreak18/simshmbridge) (AC, ACC, PCars2, AMS2, and needs recompile for each memorymap, and constantly copies data from Windows Shared Memory to shm, so not ideal)
-- [wineshm-go](https://github.com/LeonB/wineshm-go) (Passes the unix filehandle through a unix socket to the go programm deploying it, unfortunatly doesn't actually work, the filehandle is dead when reaching go again)
+- [Datalink](https://github.com/LukasLichten/Datalink): (WIP) Wrapps around the proton launch command similar to Mangohud (so can be automatically launched with the game), utilizes a config file left in the prefix to define the memory maps, uses a fork of [shm-bridge](https://github.com/poljar/shm-bridge) to back them to `/dev/shm`, also notifies about game launch/shutdown on the session-dbus
-- [shm-bridge](https://github.com/poljar/shm-bridge) (Simple Rust programm that uses WinAPI to back the SharedMemoryPages for ACC into `/dev/shm` and then sleep, allowing us to use regular shm to read)
+- [shm-bridge](https://github.com/poljar/shm-bridge): Simple Rust programm that uses WinAPI to back the SharedMemoryPages for ACC into `/dev/shm` and then sleep, allowing us to use regular shm to read
-  - This [fork](https://github.com/LukasLichten/shm-bridge/tree/generalized) allows passing in the name and size of the memory maps, making it universal
+  - This [fork](https://github.com/LukasLichten/shm-bridge/tree/generalized) allows passing in the name and size of the memory maps as parameters, making it universal
+- [wine-linux-shm-adapter](https://github.com/Spacefreak18/wine-linux-shm-adapter): Rf2 and AC, but needs to be compiled for each memorymap individually (and deployed as such), and works by copying data constantly from the SharedMemoryMap into the shm file
+- [simshmbridge](https://github.com/Spacefreak18/simshmbridge): Like [wine-linux-shm-adapter](https://github.com/Spacefreak18/wine-linux-shm-adapter) (both from Spacefreak18), but for AC & ACC, or PCars2 & AMS2 (both have to be compiled seperatly), can be deployed with the game or seperate, and copy `/dev/shm` maps back into a SharedMemoryMap for a seperate wine prefix.
+- [wineshm-go](https://github.com/LeonB/wineshm-go): Passes the unix filehandle through a unix socket to the go programm deploying it, unfortunatly doesn't actually work, the filehandle is dead when reaching go again

+Most solutions need to be launched via protontricks after the game has started.
+Known Issues with that:
+- Game has to be launched first, as otherwise the game will get stuck in Launching...
+- Steam state can get stuck on Running if the bridge is running when the game has already closed (steam force stop will also not work)
-Known Issue: Protontricks flatpak version does not work ([error msg](https://gitlab.com/LukasLichten/wine-shakedown#running)), use the version from your packagemanager
+- Protontricks flatpak version does not work ([error msg](https://gitlab.com/LukasLichten/wine-shakedown#running)), use the version from your packagemanager

 ## Server Managers
 Management software (also as docker containers) for deploying game servers for Racing Games: